Google Pixel 8 vs Google Pixel 7a

 Frequently Asked Questions

-Google Pixel 8 excels if you value unprecedented 7 years of full os and security updates.
-Google Pixel 7a is better if you prioritize class-leading still photography with 64mp sensor and google computational magic.
-Pick based on your budget and daily use.
+Google Pixel 8 is the better choice if you prioritize unprecedented 7 years of full os and security updates.
+Google Pixel 7a wins if you value class-leading still photography with 64mp sensor and google computational magic.
+Both are rated highly (4.6★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure